cmp-202/ssh2shell/README.md

 *How to:*
 * Use an .env file for server values loaded by dotenv from the root of the project.
-* Connect using a key pair with passphrase.
+* Connect using a key pair with pass phrase.
 * Use sudo su with user password.
 * Set commands.
 * Test the response of a command and add more commands and notifications in the host.onCommandComplete event handler.